shundhammer/qdirstat/README.md

   header to unlock column widths.
 Drag columns to the left or right to change their order.

 - Exclude rules are now greatly simplified.
-They no longer get the entire path to match which requires quite complex regexps, they only get the last path component -- i.e., no longer "/work/home/sh/src/qdirstat/src/.git", but only ".git".
-You can now even tell the exclude rule to use a simplified syntax:
+They no longer always get the entire path to match which requires quite complex regexps; by default, they only get the last path component -- i.e., no longer "/work/home/sh/src/qdirstat/src/.git", but only ".git".
+You can now even tell the exclude rule to use a simplified syntax: "FixedString" or "Wildcard" in addition to the normal "RegExp".
+The old behaviour (matching against the full path) is still available, though.

-  "FixedString" or "Wildcard" in addition to the normal "RegExp".
+- Configuration dialog for exclude rules -- see screenshots.

 - Actions to go one directory level higher or to the toplevel: Context menu and menu "Go To" -> "Up One Level" or "Toplevel".
 This is useful if you clicked